gobloggerid/gosquad-release/README.md

 ## Notes 2
-- Avoid rookie mistake by creating tmux session again and again everytime you log in into your instance/server.
+- Avoid rookie mistake by creating tmux session again and again every time you log in into your instance/server.
-- Do this `tmux a` to log in to the last active session.
+- Instead, do this `tmux a` to log in to the last active session.
 - GoSquad is multi-instances ready.
 Meaning, you can run as many server as you want at the same time on the same machine.
 All of them will share the same/unified database.
   - Learn about tmux pane/window to manage instance efficiently.
-- Discord module may not ready.
-We have not tested it.
+- Discord module may not be ready.
+We have not tested it yet.
 You have to test it yourself and edit it if needed to make it work.
-- This module is taken from HeyFang bombsquad repository.
+- It is taken from HeyFang bombsquad repository.
 - You may want to explore the server features for a while privately before you make the server public.
 - It is recommended to use V2 Account.
 With it, you can use ballistica cloud console to manage your server without joining.
   - Do this by logging in with your V2 account when the server starts.